Skip to the content

 Asian Elephant

-Elephants that currently make their home at the Little Rock Zoo include a trio of elderly females; Zina, born in 1961; Sophie, born in 1969; and Babe, born in 1975.
-They are Asian elephants, and all performed for the Ringling Bros. and Barnum & Bailey Circus.
+Elephants that currently make their home at the Little Rock Zoo include a trio of elderly females; Zina, born in 1960; Sophie, born in 1969; and Babe, born in 1975.
 The Little Rock Zoo is committed to the highest standards in elephant care and conservation and specializes in handling geriatric female elephants.
 Our elephant caretakers specialize in caring for elderly female pachyderms, and Babe, Sophie and Zina get round-the-clock attention.

 Zina, the oldest and smallest at 6,200 pounds, is a little less social than Babe and Sophie.
 Both Sophie and Zina are dominant females.
 Since they can't both be in charge, they must play in separate yards, and their barn is divided.
 But Babe and Zina get along fine and are able to socialize and interact.